kubectl login to a guest cluster using domain user account takes a long time

 4. Successful bind → authentication succeeds; failure or timeout → vCenter may log an error.

-If your identity source is just a domain name (no explicit DCs), vCenter relies on DNS to resolve the DCs.
+If the identity source is just a domain name (no explicit DCs), vCenter relies on DNS to resolve the DCs.
 If DNS returns an unreachable DC first, it can cause delays or timeouts.

-For log traces for LDAP connectivity issues, you can check below logs in vCenter:
+For LDAP connectivity issues log traces, check below logs in vCenter:

 /var/log/vmware/vpxd/vpxd.log